jens-duttke/tslint-filter/README.md

 ```
 Save this file under the name "___preferConditionalExpressionRule.js" in your custom rule folder.

-Now you can use this pattern, to prevent warnings, where the conditional expression size would be 120 characters or more:
+Now you can use this pattern, to prevent linting errors, where the conditional expression size would be 120 characters or more:
 ```json
 "___prefer-conditional-expression": [true, "check-else-if", [
   "conditional expression size would be about [120...]"